 The Company maintains a 100% interest in the Mel diamond project.
-The project consists of approximately 7,500 hectares on the Melville Peninsula, approximately 140 km south of the community of Hall Beach and 210 km northeast of the community of Naujaat which is also the location of the Company's Naujaat diamond project.
+The project consists of approximately 56,000 hectares on the Melville Peninsula, approximately 140 km south of the community of Hall Beach and 210 km northeast of the community of Naujaat which is also the location of the Company's Naujaat diamond project.
 The property is located within 18 km of tidewater and hosts at least three well defined KIM trains.
 The mineral trains are composed of pyrope and eclogitic garnets, as well as ilmenite with anomalous samples returning from 10's to 100's of KIMs with one sample returning in excess of 1,300 KIMs per 20kg of till.
 These exceptionally high KIM counts and sharp cut-off of these KIM trains suggest close proximity to a kimberlite bedrock source.

-On October 16, 2017, the Company announced the discovery of the diamondiferous ML-8 kimberlite during detailed prospecting near the up-ice termination of several KIM trains identified from previous North Arrow till sampling programs.
+On October 16, 2017, the Company announced the discovery of the diamondiferous ML-8 kimberlite during detailed prospecting near the up-ice termination of the KIM trains.
 The kimberlite was identified as float and possible subcrop over an approximate 100 m by 10 m extent at the up ice termination of one of the KIM trains.
 Kimberlite blocks up to 0.50 m in diameter were identified within, and immediately north of, a 200 m x 400 m lake and coincident with previously identified magnetic anomaly ML-8.
 A second locality of kimberlite float was identified approximately 500 m east from the main discovery.
 The ML-8 kimberlite is described as a dark grey-green, medium to very coarse (>1.6 cm) grained coherent kimberlite containing abundant olivine as well as common ilmenite, orange to purple garnet and phlogopite.
 Caustic fusion results from a 62.1 kg composite sample of the ML-8 kimberlite are summarized in the following table:

-Number of Diamonds per Sieve Size (mm Square Mesh Sieve) Sample +0.106 +0.150 +0.212 +0.300 +0.425 +0.600 +0.850 Total Weight -0.150 -0.212 -0.300 -0.425 -0.600 -0.850 -1.18 Stones Dry Kg 62.1 9 3 5 4 0 1 1 23
+Number o Number of Diamonds per Sieve Size (mm Square Mesh Sieve) Sample +0.106 +0.150 +0.212 +0.300 +0.425 +0.600 +0.850 Total Weight -0.150 -0.212 -0.300 -0.425 -0.600 -0.850 -1.18 Stones Dry Kg 62.1 9 3 5 4 0 1 1 23

-The Mel project area includes a number of additional KIM train and geophysical targets and during the period ended October 31, 2017 the Company staked additional mineral claims to expand the project area.
-The claims are currently being recorded with the Nunavut Mining Recorder's Office.
+The Mel project area includes a number of additional KIM train and geophysical targets and during the year ended April 30, 2018 the Company staked additional mineral claims to expand the project area from 7,500 ha to 56,075 ha.

-North Arrow has made plans to mobilize an exploration drill to the property during the spring of 2018 in advance of a 2018 program of ground geophysics and drilling.
+Subsequent to the year ended April 30, 2018 the Company initiated mobilization of an exploration drill and camp to the property in advance of a summer program of ground geophysics and drilling.
 All required permits for the 2018 exploration program are presently in place, including construction of an exploration camp and exploration drilling of targets on the property.